danielsobrado/personal-blog/content/post/shared-database.md

 ### The Problem

-You've been asked to write a service that requires some information from one or multiple databases, accessing a database is easy, and writting some SQL is fast, I can do that!
+You've been asked to write a service that requires some information from one or multiple databases, accessing a database is easy, and writing some SQL is fast, I can do that!

-The problem comes when you have multiple applications and services accesing databases, and the schema of a table in the database changes, things get broken!
+The problem comes when you have multiple applications and services accessing databases, and the schema of a table in the database changes, things get broken!

 Have you seen a place where nobody wants to change a table in the data warehouse because they don't know what will fail?
 Too often...
 What they do?